alpinedev51/mma-elo-engine-py/README.md

 ## Technical Overview

-### Design Philosophy
-The MMA Elo Engine was designed with the following principles in mind:
-- **Data-Driven Insights**: By utilizing a proven statistical framework, our project aims to provide an objective ranking system that transcends subjective opinions.
-- **Modularity and Scalability**: The architecture allows for easy addition of new data sources and methods for calculating Elo scores, ensuring that the engine can adapt to changes in the MMA landscape.

 ### Technology Stack
-- **Database**: PostgreSQL is used to store fighter data, fight results, and calculated Elo scores, ensuring data integrity and efficient querying.
+- **Database**: PostgreSQL is used to store fighter data, fight results, and calculated Elo scores.
-- **Web Scraping**: We utilize Python libraries like Beautiful Soup and Scrapy to gather statistics from multiple MMA organizations, enabling comprehensive data collection.
+- **Web Scraping**: We utilize the fast Python scraping framework Scrapy to gather statistics.
-- **API DevElopment**: FastAPI is employed to create a robust and high-performance API, allowing users to access fighter statistics and Elo scores programmatically.
+- **API Development**: FastAPI is employed to create a high-performance API.
-- **Data Processing**: Custom algorithms are implemented to calculate Elo scores based on fight outcomes, adjusting ratings according to the opponents' ranks.

 ### Architecture
 The project is structured in a modular fashion: